 - 1. Hand washing/sanitizing will be performed between each patient contact following the CDC guidelines for appropriate hand washing in a healthcare setting. - 2.
-Hand soap is available in every exam room, procedure room, restroom and at every sink. - 3.
-Hand sanitizers are located in each Pod hallway, as well as bottles of hand sanitizer in all waiting areas, nurses' station and throughout the clinic. - 4.
-Training will be provided annually for all front-line healthcare staff.
+Hand soap is available in every exam room, procedure room, and restrooms. - 3.
+Hand sanitizers are located in each hallway, as well as bottles of hand sanitizer in all waiting areas, nurses' stations, and throughout the clinic. - 4.
+Training will be provided for all front-line healthcare staff.